 The way the ballast permitted is fitted in the car is subject to ACO/IMSA Technical Delegates assessment and it must be possible to fix seals if deemed necessary by the ACO/IMSA technical delegates.

-If ballast is needed to achieve the minimum weight of 1030 kg, the positions and values must be declared in the homologation document.
+If ballast is needed to achieve the minimum weight of 1030 kg, the positions and maximum values per position must be declared in the homologation document.

 Movable ballast is forbidden.